thradams/CPrime-V1/README.md

 ## Description

-C' (cprime) is a C compiler that generates C code.
-The generated code is intended to be readably and formatation is kept together with comments and macros.
+C' (cprime) is a C compiler that generates readably C code.

 It is a new CFront following a new path.